abbreviatedman/portfolio-guide/getting-started.md

 - Add some test content.
 - Save the file.
 (You should turn on auto-save in the File menu if you don't already have it!)
 - Go to the Source Control tab on the left.
+- Add `index.html` to the staging area.
+You can do this by clicking the plus button next to the file name.
+You'll see the file go from the Changes section to the Staged Changes section.
-- Type a commit message and click the checkmark to commit.
+- Type a commit message in the text box at the top of the Source Control tab.
-- Click the three dots and choose "Push" to push the commit to GitHub.
+- Click the three dots and choose "Commit and Push" to package up your changes and send them to GitHub.

 ### Deploying Your Repo